forthy42/net2o/wiki/client-auth.md

 This verifies that when creating the account, a secure, non-intercepted connection was present.
 The server now stores the user's public key as primary user ID.
-Each time the user logs in, his identity is verified.
+Each time users log in, their identity is verified.
 I don't talk about name and address, what's verified is that the connection was initially not intercepted, and therefore, when presenting the same public key and using the same shared secret, it's now also not intercepted.